Unity-Technologies/com.unity.cinemachine/com.unity.cinemachine/Documentation~/CinemachineBlending.md

-# Cinemachine Blender Settings
+# Cinemachine Blender Settings asset

-Use blending properties to specify how the Cinemachine Brain component performs a blend between CinemachineCameras.

-A Cinemachine blend is not a fade, wipe, or dissolve.
-Rather, Cinemachine Brain performs a smooth animation of the position, rotation, and other settings of the Unity camera from one CinemachineCamera to the next.

-For blends between specific CinemachineCameras, use the __Custom Blends__ list in the Cinemachine Brain component.
-Use the __Default Blend__ property in Cinemachine Brain to specify blends between CinemachineCameras that do not have custom blends.
+Use a Cinemachine Blender Settings asset from the [Cinemachine Brain component](CinemachineBrain.md) to define **Custom Blends** (overriding the **Default Blend** setting) between specific pairs of Cinemachine Cameras.

+For more information about blends, refer to [Camera control and transitions](concept-camera-control-transitions.md).

 ![Custom Blends list in Cinemachine Brain](images/CinemachineCustomBlends.png)